 Central New Mexico Community College

-With an enrollment of almost 27,000, Central New Mexico Community College is the largest undergraduate institution in the entire state.
+With an enrollment of almost 27,000, according to the National Center for Education Statistics, Central New Mexico Community College is the largest undergraduate institution in the entire state.
 Full-time students represented only 31 percent of enrollment in 2014, which means that most students pursue part-time or evening courses that fit in with their busy schedules.
 Tuition for in-state residents for the 2015-16 school year averaged out to $612 for 12-18 credit hours, with additional hours costing $51 each.
 Out of their many career-oriented programs, Central New Mexico Community College is known for these three:

 - Associate of Applied Science in Construction Management Technology

 - Associate of Applied Science Licensed Practical Nursing

 - Associate of Applied Science in Diagnostic Medical Sonography